OSHA and NFPA: Navigating Regulation for Flammable Paint Storage Cabinets

 As a business owner, there is one thing you never want to see: an OSHA citation.
-Even worse, someone getting injured because your business didn’t comply with NFPA 70 (National Electric Code) or NFPA 30 (Flammable and Combustible Liquids Code) or the OSHA regulations for paint storage cabinets.
+Even worse, someone getting injured as a result of not following the OSHA regulations for paint storage cabinets.

 The OSHA paint codes are found within Standard 1926.106 and 1926.152.
-Most industrial paints are classified as Class II Combustible Liquids, but other industrial paint shop chemicals like acetone are classified in more tightly controlled categories.
-It is imperative for your business to know how the paint storage cabinets you use are classified, to avoid any run ins with the OSHA code.
+Most industrial paints classify as Class II Combustible Liquids, but other industrial paint shop chemicals like acetone belong in more tightly controlled categories.
+Due to the differences, it is imperative for your business to know how the paint storage cabinets you use are classified, to avoid run ins with the OSHA code.
 Beyond this, the National Fire Prevention Association also has industry guidelines used to keep equipment used for hazardous material handling up to a high standard.

 All of this regulation can seem costly and complicated, especially with everything else that goes into running a commercial business.
 But what is the alternative?

 $262,000 penalty for Paint Storage Violations

 “Flammable vapors ignited in the production facility, resulting in an explosion and fire that caused extensive damage to the building and the interconnected aerosol-propellant charging rooms.
 Multiple violations of OSHA’s process safety management standards for facilities that use highly hazardous chemicals were found at the facility.” – OSHA News Release, Sept.
 5, 2013

 The unfortunate case study of Fox Valley Systems shows what can happen when regulations are ignored.
 On March 6th, 2013